riverdaleGithub/intro_python_23/project2/readme.md

 <details>
    <summary> 🛠️ Method 🛠️ </summary>

 Imagine you have a toy robot 🤖.
 This robot can do different things like walk 🚶, dance 💃, and sing 🎤.
 Each of these actions is like a "method" for the robot.
 In Python, objects (like our robot) can have methods that allow them to do specific tasks.

-<pre><code>robot.dance()</code></pre>
+In Python, you can chain methods together

+<pre><code>
+   # Calling a Method
+   robot.dance()
+   # Chaining methods
+   robot.dance().backfilp()
+   answer = input("what is the answer?")
+   anwser.find(string.upper())
+</code></pre>

 Here, `dance` is a method that makes the robot dance.

 </details>
 <br>
 <details>